aws-deadline/deadline-cloud-for-after-effects/README.md

 ### To use the submitter:

 1. Add a composition to your render queue and set up your render settings, output module, and output path.
+1. To open the Deadline Cloud Submitter Panel, there is a different approach depending on whether it's a User Install or a System Install.
-1. Open the Deadline Cloud Submitter Panel by clicking **Window > DeadlineCloudSubmitter.jsx**.
+   - **System Install**: Open submitter by clicking **Window > DeadlineCloudSubmitter.jsx**.
-1. Select your composition from the list and click **Submit**.
-You can hit the **Refresh** button to refresh the list.
+   - **User Install**: Open submitter by clicking **File > Scripts > Run Script File** and navigate to where the `DeadlineCloudSubmitter.jsx` file is located and select it to run the submitter.
+If the submitter is closed, reopen it easily by clicking **File > Scripts > Recent Script Files** and pick the `DeadlineCloudSubmitter.jsx` file that was previously run.
+1. Select your composition you want to render click `Submit` to submit a render job.
+Here are some settings you can set:
-1. (Optional: for image sequences output types) you can specify the number of frames per task so that the job created by the After Effects submitter will create the tasks based on the number and then Deadline Cloud will assign the tasks to available workers to delegate the load.
+   1. (Optional) For image sequences output types you can specify the number of frames per task so that the job created by the After Effects submitter will create the tasks based on the number and then Deadline Cloud will assign the tasks to available workers to delegate the load.
    1. You can also specify multi-frame rendering with your job submission.
 If you do, you can also specify the max percentage of CPU usage you wish to allocate towards rendering in case you would like to limit it to allow other background applications or processes to run smoothly.
-For more information about multi-frame rendering, visit Adobe's website [here](https://helpx.adobe.com/after-effects/using/multi-frame-rendering.html) for more
+For more information about multi-frame rendering, visit Adobe's website [here](https://helpx.adobe.com/after-effects/using/multi-frame-rendering.html).
 1. If you see a warning popup window with "You are about to run the script contained in file", you can suppress the warning by following the instruction in the popup or the instructions above to disable warnings when submitting jobs.
 1. Install any python libraries if prompted and press the Login button in the bottom left if you are not logged in.
 1. Set the farm and queue you are submitting to with the Settings button, and click **Submit**.